The Response Manager is used to define the details of a response from the API back to the calling system.

 }

-Note: When using a STOP PROCESS handler in the configuration, an error response will be triggered [note, this excludes the STOP PROCESS successful response].
+Note: When using a STOP PROCESS handler in the configuration, an error response will be triggered.
+This excludes the STOP PROCESS successful response.
 This will populate the responseCode and responseMessage (or as configured in the parameters manager control panel) with the specified error code and error message as detailed in the stop process.
 Should an error template not be defined, the default engine error template will be triggered and the GLU ‘systemErrorCode’ and systemErrorMessage’ will be updated with the values specified in the STOP PROCESS handler.

 Including an array in the response template